 Mike Green

-LST-21 96k LST-21 unloads British Army tanks and trucks onto a "Rhino" barge during the early hours of the invasion, 6 June 1944.
+LST-21 96k USS LST-21 unloads British Army tanks and trucks onto a "Rhino" barge during the early hours of the invasion, 6 June 1944.
 Note the nickname "Virgin" on the "Sherman" tank at left.

 USCG photo # 26-G2370 from the US Coast Guard collection in the US National Archives.